 Version identification.
 We then apply version identification (lines 13-16).
 Our objective for versioning is to prevent signatures from triggering false positives on websites running patched software.
 We found this to be one of the harder aspects of signature loading.
-In many Content Management Systems (CMSs), for example, file names are not updated with the latest version, and versioning information is often unavailable on the client-side.
+In many CMSs, for example, file names are not updated with the latest version, and versioning information is often unavailable on the client-side.

-We have observed that even if we load a signature when the application has already been patched on the server, it will often preserve the page's functionality.
+We have observed that even if we load a signature when the application has already been patched on the server, it can preserve the page's functionality.
 Motivated by this observation, our mechanism follows a series of increasingly accurate but less precise version identifiers.
 If versioning is unavailable in the HTML, the patch is applied as we cannot be sure the page is running patched software.

 Injection point search and sanitization.
-Once we have the correct signatures, we find the indices for the endpoints using our top-down, bottom-up scan, and need to check for potential malformations in the injection points (lines 19-24), as described in Section II-G. If this occurs, the page load is blocked and a message is returned to the user, or if the signature developer specifies so, sanitization proceeds on the new endpoints.
-Finally, if all endPoint pairs are in the expected order, we sanitize each injection point (lines 25-27).
+Once we have the correct signatures, we find the indices for the endpoints using our top-down, bottom-up scan, and need to check for potential malformations in the injection points (lines 19-24), as described in Subsection 2.7.
+If this occurs, the page load is blocked and a message is returned to the user, or if the signature developer specifies so, sanitization proceeds on the new endpoints.
+Finally, if all end-Point pairs are in the expected order, we sanitize each injection point (lines 25-27).

-B. Sanitization methods
+3.2 Sanitization methods

 We provide different types of sanitization: "DOMPurify", "escape", and "regex".
-DOMPurify works well as an out-ofthe-box solution.
+DOMPurify works well as an out-of-the-box solution (although it has more precise functionality as well through its API).
 Escaping can be useful when only a few characters need to be filtered.
 Regex Pattern matching can be particularly effective when the expected value has a simple representation (e.g., a field for only numbers).